chadbaldwin/chadbaldwin.github.io/_posts/2024-07-09-fun-with-unicode-in-sql-queries.md

 This is really only scratching the surface of what Unicode has to offer and how you can use it in SQL.
 I recommend checking out various Unicode blocks (related sections of characters).
 Some good ones to check out would be [block elements](https://unicode-explorer.com/b/2580){:target="_blank"} (what we've been using in this post), [box drawing](https://unicode-explorer.com/b/2500){:target="_blank"}, [arrows](https://unicode-explorer.com/b/2190){:target="_blank"} (there's actually like 4 blocks just for arrows), [playing cards](https://unicode-explorer.com/b/1F0A0){:target="_blank"}...just to name a few.
 You can view [the full list here](https://unicode-explorer.com/blocks){:target="_blank"}.

-I've also seen some pretty cool stuff for writing 3D text in SQL comments, using box drawing characters to visualize a parent-child heirarchy (kinda like when you run the windows `tree` command), etc.
+I've also seen some pretty cool stuff for writing 3D text in SQL comments, using box drawing characters to visualize a parent-child hierarchy (kinda like when you run the windows `tree` command), etc.

 Let me know what some of your favorite tricks are using Unicode characters.